VerdigrisTech/spark-cassandra-connection-factory/README.md

 ## Usage

-This library is built against version `2.0.0-M3` of `spark-cassandra-connector`.

 ### Adding `spark-cassandra-connection-factory` as dependency in your project

+This library is built against version `2.0.0-M3` of `spark-cassandra-connector` and will not be compatible with earlier versions.

 #### SBT